mpallewa/PI_UPS/README.md

 util/rv_ar1v0-cal.py                - Python utility to fetch the battery voltage and the status.

-doc/VBAT_VEN.png                    - Battery voltage and the voltage of the enable pin
+doc/VBAT_VEN.png                    - Battery voltage and the voltage at the enable pin